Mebeverine Hydrochloride Tablets (135mg)

 Talk to your doctor if you have been taking this medicine for two weeks and your symptoms have still not gone away.

 - Skin rash

-For more serious side effects, please refer to the "side effects" tab on this page.
-You can also read the patient information leaflet to familiarise yourself with both common and serious side effects before taking this medicine.
+Read the patient information leaflet to familiarise yourself with both common and serious side effects before taking this medicine.

-Mebeverine Warnings and drug interactions
+Mebeverine warnings and drug interactions

 It is generally safe to take Mebeverine with other medications, as well as over the counter painkillers like paracetamol and ibuprofen.

 You should not take it if you are already using any other medicines to treat IBS symptoms, as these treatments work in the same way.
-Doing so can make the two medicines interact with each other, which can either render them both ineffective or cause side effects.

 However, as with any medicine you have been prescribed, you should always make sure that your doctor is aware of any other medicines you are already taking before you start to use a new one.
 This includes both prescription and non-prescription medication, herbal remedies, vitamins and supplements.